inktrap/SomaFM/README.md

 - can log played tracks
 - matches channel-ids ("defcon") rather than titles ("DEF CON Radio") because they are easier to remember/type
 - also does some kind of fuzzy matching via difflib
-- has now `--about` section for now, because the logos had invalid escape sequences in them
+- has no `--about` section as of now, because the logos contained invalid escape sequences … I'll add it again with the finest fronts from https://www.patorjk.com/software/taag/#p=display&f=X-Pose&t=SomaFM

 It would be cool to rewrite this to be more modular, to use modern libraries like `rich` and `typer` aso, but this works for now.